-... but what's the difference between all this?
+... but what is the difference between all this?

 For the common points it's simple there is only one!
-All three of these fabrics are used as beach towels, bath towels, steam baths and sarongs.
-What makes them different?
-Many things you guessed it ... :-)
+These three fabrics are used as beach, bath, hammam and sarong sheets.
+But then what makes them different?
+Lots of things you guessed it ... :-)

-Firstly they do not come from the same place:
+First of all they don't come from the same place:

-// The fouta is a fabric of North Africa (good, at the beginning, it comes anyway from India but we know it today especially in North Africa),
+// The Fouta is a fabric from North Africa (well, at the start, it still comes from India but we know it today especially in North Africa),

 Different uses originally

-// The fouta was created as a fabric worn on the waist as trousers, in the back to protect from the sun or in a turban, it will also be used to wipe itself out of the baths.
+// The Fouta was created as a fabric worn on the belt as pants, in the back to protect from the sun or in a turban.
+It will also be used to wipe yourself out of the baths.

-// The peshtemal is used directly as a towel in Turkish baths, it also indicates which region people come from.
+// Peshtemal is used directly as a towel in Turkish baths.
+It also indicates which region people come from.

 Different manufacturing methods (and that's what makes the main difference today)